publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch85/schV/m__us_usc_t42_s7661.md

         (A) A major source as defined in [section 7412 of this title][/us/usc/t42/s7412].

-        (B) A major stationary source as defined in [section 7602 of this title][/us/usc/t42/s7602] or part D of subchapter I of this chapter.
+        (B) A major stationary source as defined in [section 7602 of this title][/us/usc/t42/s7602] or part D of subchapter I.

     (3) __Schedule of compliance__